 The Bioenergy Technologies Office works with biomass-based feedstocks, per the authorizing language in EPAct 2005 (see below).
-Each Topic Area and Subtopic has specific feedstock requirements and those are summarized here for reference.
+Each Subtopic Area in this FOA has specific feedstock requirements which are identified in the Table below.
+Applications proposing the use of any feedstock not identified as an acceptable feedstock for the particular Topic Area will not be further considered.